Nobel winner’s army defense blasted in Myanmar genocide case

 Suu Kyi also insisted that Gambia’s legal representatives had painted “an incomplete and misleading factual picture” of what happened in Myanmar’s northern Rakhine state in August 2017.

-“To be sure, Myanmar has not made it easier to find them” by denying access to suspect sites, Reichler said.
+“To be sure, Myanmar has not made it easier to find them” by denying access to suspect sites, Reicher said.
 “Nevertheless, The Associated Press located at least five mass graves of Rohingyas.”

 The AP reported that the mass graves in the village of Gu Dar Pyin were confirmed through multiple interviews with more than two dozen survivors who had fled to refugee camps in Bangladesh, and through time-stamped cellphone videos.
 Satellite images and video of destroyed homes also showed that the village had been wiped out.